 As part of its modernization efforts, several new ships are being introduced into the Chinese Navy.
 A brief overview of some of the most noteworthy additions to the PLAN are outlined below.

-The third entry into the PLAN’s aircraft carrier program – the Type 002 – is expected to be the first carrier based entirely on indigenous Chinese designs.
-While China’s first two aircraft carriers utilize a ski-jump launch system adopted from Soviet technology, the Type 002 will likely feature a Catapult Assisted Take-Off But Arrested Recovery (CATOBAR) system for the launch and recovery of aircraft.
-Some reports suggest that the Type 002 will utilize an electromagnetic launch system similar to that of USS Gerald R. Ford-class supercarriers, but this is yet to be confirmed.
-The Type 002 is reported to be currently under construction at Jiangnan.
+The third entry into the PLAN’s aircraft carrier program is expected to be the first carrier based entirely on indigenous Chinese designs.
+While China’s first two aircraft carriers utilize a ski-jump launch system adopted from Soviet technology, the third carrier will likely feature a Catapult Assisted Take-Off But Arrested Recovery (CATOBAR) system for the launch and recovery of aircraft.
+Some reports suggest that the vessel will utilize an electromagnetic launch system similar to that of USS Gerald R. Ford-class supercarriers, but this is yet to be confirmed.
+The third carrier is reported to be currently under construction at Jiangnan.

 The Type 055 is a class of guided missile cruiser currently under construction for the PLAN.
 The design of the Type 055 is comparable to that of cruisers utilizing the Aegis Combat System, such as the Ticonderoga-class cruisers employed by the US Navy.
 The Type 055 is expected to perform major command and control functions and will likely serve as the primary escort of China’s aircraft carrier strike groups in blue water operations.
 The warship is estimated to displace more than 11,000 tons.
 The first Type 055 cruiser was launched in June 2017 and three additional cruisers were launched in 2018.
 A fifth was launched in September 2019.
 These vessels were built at Jiangnan and Dalian shipyards.
 Unofficial reports suggest that three additional Type 055s are under construction.